 The Heart Failure Society of America appreciates the significance that research plays in the future of patient care and in the development of young researchers.
 Abstracts are an essential part of the HFSA Annual Scientific Meeting and submissions are encouraged from all professional disciplines.
 In addition to new abstracts, HFSA will accept abstract submissions for encore consideration in response to the cancellation of conferences and other limitations due to COVID-19.

 The 2020 HFSA Annual Scientific Meeting will feature ePosters, remote ePoster presentations and oral presentations, and virtual abstract award sessions.
 Accepted abstracts will be included in a special electronic Issue of the Journal of Cardiac Failure.
-The 2019 full supplement can be viewed here.
+Encore abstract submissions will be presented as an ePoster and will not be published in the Journal of Cardiac Failure or considered for Late Breaking Clinical Trials or Investigator Awards.
+The 2019 Journal of Cardiac Failure supplement can be viewed here.

 HFSA will be utilizing ePosters at HFSA 2020.
 Attendees will be able to view ePosters at any time during the meeting, regardless of day and time.

 Accepted poster authors will receive technical guidelines on how to prepare an ePoster and remote ePoster presentation. capabilities

 |June 2020||2020 HFSA Annual Scientific Meeting Registration Opens|

 |Early August 2020||Notification and acceptance emails will be sent to selected abstract authors|

 New Coronavirus (COVID-19) Category: HFSA is now accepting abstract submissions pertaining to the 2019 novel coronavirus (COVID-19) and heart failure research.

 Abstracts on heart failure research are invited in the following categories:

 - Biomarkers / Neurohormones / Cytokines